Enhancement of efficiency in the Dicke model quantum heat engine: Ground state double degeneracy and efficiency increase in quantum heat engine

-In this appendix we closely examine the relationship between the efficiency increase of the QHEs and the appearance of a double degeneracy in the ground energy level during the process.
-It is known that for the models studied in this work, such behavior happens at the QPT.
-The appearance of a double degeneracy is observed also in Figs. \ref{figlmgspec} and \ref{figDickespec}.
+In this appendix we closely examine the relationship between the efficiency increase of the quantum heat engines and the appearance of a double degeneracy in the ground energy level during the process.
+It is known that for the models studied in this work, such behavior happens at the quantum phase transition.
+The appearance of a double degeneracy is observed also in Figs. \ref{figDickespec}.
 In order to do the examination aforementioned, we analyze a simpler system (toy system).
 This system possess 4 energy levels dependent on some external parameter $\lambda$, in such a way that by modifying its value we are able to control the existence of the level crossings.
 Let us set the four energy levels given by $E_1(\lambda)=3\lambda$, $E_2(\lambda)=1+\lambda$, $E_3(\lambda)=5-\lambda$ and $E_4(\lambda)=12-3\lambda$; plotted in Fig.(\ref{cruces}).